Adolescent Support Worker

-It is essential that you bring the experience of working with “Children & Families” and hold at least a Level 3 NVQ in Children & Young people.
+It is essential that you bring the experience of working with “Children and families” and hold at least a Level 3 NVQ in Children and young people.

-EOC keep children and young people at the heart of all our work, we listen, respond and value our families and communities.
+EOC keeps Children and Young People at the Heart of all our work, we listen, respond, and value our families and communities.

 This is an exciting opportunity to have a role in combining direct practice and contribute to service and professional development.

-Are you innovative, positive, dedicated, a team player, flexible and not afraid of change or challenge?
+Are you innovative, positive, dedicated, and not afraid of change or challenge?
 Then help us to transform the lives and futures of children & young people on the “Edge of Care”.

-You will need to be passionate about working with children, young people and their families and have a reassuring presence, be calm in a crisis and able to work with families in their homes, helping them make the necessary changes to stay together.
+You will need to be passionate about working with Children, Young people, and their families and have a reassuring presence, be calm in a crisis, and be able to work with families in their homes, helping them make the necessary changes to stay together.